insight-platform/Savant/samples/traffic_meter/README.md

 ## Switch Detector Model

 The sample includes an option to choose the model used for object detection.
-Choose between NVIDIA [peoplenet](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/peoplenet) and YOLOv8 by changing the env variable in `.env` file:
+Choose between NVIDIA [peoplenet](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/peoplenet), YOLOv8, YOLOv11 and YOLOv4 by changing the env variable in `.env` file:

-- `DETECTOR=peoplenet` for peoplnet
+- `DETECTOR=peoplenet` for peoplenet
 - `DETECTOR=yolov8m` for yolov8m
 - `DETECTOR=yolov8s` for yolov8s

-This demo uses [DeepStream-Yolo](https://github.com/marcoslucianops/DeepStream-Yolo/) to process YOLO models and allows you to use any YOLO model that DeepStream-Yolo supports.
-The demo contains 2 already prepared models - `yolov8m` / `yolov8s`.
-If you are going to use any other model (e.g. custom yolov8m), follow the DeepStream-Yolo export instructions.
-For example, YOLOv8 instructions are [here](https://github.com/marcoslucianops/DeepStream-Yolo/blob/master/docs/YOLOv8.md).
+- `DETECTOR=yolov4` for yolov4
+- `DETECTOR=yolov11s` for yolov11s

 ## Performance Measurement